kroxylicious/design/proposals/001-ClusterRepresentation.md

 Kroxylicious's will install it own -internal- Metadata filter.
 It will use the metadata response to discover the target cluster's broker topology and use that information to bind any listening ports required to allow ingress from the upstream.
 As the broker topology of the target cluster may change at runtime, kroxylicious must be capable of reacting to this and reflecting this in the listening port and routing used on the upstream si
 As Kroxylicious needs its own metadata filter, it makes sense for it to take responsibily for rewriting the broker address in the metadata response.
-It will also take this responsibility for other RPCs carrying broker address information, namely FindCoordinatorResponse and DescribeCluster.
-This will relief the user of kroxylicious of this burden.
+It will also take this responsibility for re-writing the other RPC responses carrying broker address information, namely `FindCoordinatorResponse` and `DescribeCluster`.
+This will relieve the user of this burden.
 The user can of course install their own filters intercepting these RPCs as their use-case demands.

 ### The Big Sequence Diagram